rustybird/qubes-split-dm-crypt/README.md

   VM.**

-- **Don't forget to overwrite your disk with random data before creating a LUKS volume on it.** Otherwise, a compromised destination VM could trivially save decrypted data to the disk in its free space, by encoding each bit as an unmodified (still empty or in some other way nonrandom-looking) or modified (random-looking) 128 bit AES block.
+- **Don't forget to overwrite your disk with random data before creating a LUKS1 volume on it.** Otherwise, a compromised destination VM could trivially save decrypted data to the disk in its free space, by encoding each bit as an unmodified (still empty or in some other way nonrandom-looking) or modified (random-looking) 128 bit AES block.